goodlyrottenapple/lamYcalc/docs/02_comparison/01_comparison-isabelle.md

 </div>

 Already, we see that this formalization introduces some overheads with respect to the informal/nominal encoding of the $\lamy$ calculus.
 The upside of this definition of $\lamy$ terms becomes apparent when we start thinking about $\alpha$-equivalence and capture-avoiding substitution.
 Since the LN terms use de Bruijn levels for bound variables, there is only one way to write the term $\lambda x.x$ or $\lambda y.y$ as a LN term, namely $\lambda 0$.
-As the $\alpha$-equivalence classes of named $\lamy$ terms collapse into a singleton $\alpha$-equivalence class in a LN representation, the notion of $\alpha$-equivalence becomes trivial.
+As the $\alpha$-equivalence classes of named $\lamy$ terms also collapse into a singleton $\alpha$-equivalence class in a LN representation, the notion of $\alpha$-equivalence becomes trivial.

 As a result of using LN representation of binders, the notion of substitution is split into two distinct operations.
 One operation is the substitution of bound variables, called _opening_.
 The other is substitution, defined only for free variables.